exonum/exonum-doc/src/architecture/transactions.md

 !!! note
     As a downside, `verify` cannot perform any checks that depend on the blockchain state.
-For example, in the cryptocurrency service, `TxTransfer.verify` cannot check whether the sender has sufficient amount of coins to transfer.
+For example, in the tutorial on creating a service, `TxTransfer.verify` cannot check whether the sender has sufficient amount of coins to transfer.

 ### Sequential Consistency